fahim-86/Amibroker-afl/README.md

 Check this out for [Amibroker email setting](https://www.amibroker.com/kb/2014/11/12/how-to-configure-alerts-to-work-with-ssl-e-mail-accounts/)

 For Gmail configuration follow below instruction:
-> Log in to your google account In Google Security "Less Secure Apps" turn OFF.
+> Log in to your google account.
+In Google Security `Less Secure Apps` is no longer available.
 > Enable 2-Step authentication.
-Search for "App Passwords", and under "Select app" select "other"
+Search for <b>App Passwords</b>, and under `Select app` select `other`,
-> then under device type "Amibroker" without the quotes, then press "Generate" button.
+> then under device type <b>Amibroker</b>.
+Then press `Generate` button.
-> This produces a 16-digit passcode that is then used in Amibroker in place of your Gmail account password.
+> This will generate a 16-digit passcode, use that code in Amibroker where Gmail account and password
+> require.

 ### Contributing